IDEXX 4DX TEST

 FLEA AND TICK PREVENTATIVES

 Spring each year means warm weather, lilacs, daffodils, and tulips in bloom and the dreaded emergence of fleas and ticks.
 In most cases our recommendation is to use the highly effective oral flea and tick medications such as NexGard, which are available by prescription.
 Topical application of Frontline Plus is also useful as a preventative against flea and tick infestations.
-Please stop in or call if you have any questions about your specific needs or concerns with external parasite control.
+Please call if you have any questions about your specific needs or concerns with external parasite control.

 EASTER SAFETY TIPS FOR YOUR PETS: